 The Republic of Georgia is at the crossroads of Eastern Europe and Western Asia.
 Formerly known as Soviet Georgia or Georgian SSR, the region covers an area of 27,000 square miles.
 Soviet Georgia was one of the Soviet Union's constituent republics admitted to the USSR on December 30, 1922.
 On November 18, 1989, the territory declared its independence from the Soviet Union, and on November 14, 1990, it was renamed the Republic of Georgia.
 Following its independence, the country struggled with the economic and civil crisis through most of the 1990s.

-With 33,000 square miles, the Republic of Azerbaijan is a country located at the crossroads of Southeastern Europe and Southwest Asia.
+The Republic of Azerbaijan is a country located at the crossroads of Southeastern Europe and Southwest Asia.
 The country was formerly known as Soviet Azerbaijan or Azerbaijan SSR.
 Azerbaijan SSR was renamed on November 19, 1990, as the Republic of Azerbaijan and remained in the Soviet Union until its full independence in 1991.
 Following the adoption of the country's new constitution in 1995, the Azerbaijan SSR Constitution ceased to exist.
 Following its independence, Azerbaijan became a member state of the Non-Aligned Movement and was elected by the United Nations General Assembly to become a member of the Human Rights Council on May 9, 2006.

 With 77,000 square miles, Kyrgyzstan is a mountainous and landlocked country.
 Initially, the Soviet Union had established its power in the region in 1919.
 However, Soviet Kyrgyzstan was established on December 5, 1936.
 The territory's name was changed to the Republic of Kyrgyzstan through a vote by the Supreme Soviet in December 1990.
 On December 25, 1991, Kyrgyzstan attained full independence and on May 5, 1993, the name changed to the Kyrgyz Republic.
 Following its independence, the country joined the Organization for Security and Co-operation in Europe (OSCE) and the UN.
 Through the better part of the new millennium, the country has suffered immense political instability.

-Belarus covers an area of 80,000 square miles.
 In 1919, the region of Belarus that was under the Russian rule was established and it was known as Soviet Belarus, Soviet Byelorussia, or BSSR.
 However, Lithuanian Byelorussia SSR soon emerged which caused competition between the Soviet Union and Poland.
 The western region of modern day Belarus remained as part of Poland but was later annexed by the BSSR while the Belarusian SSR became the founding member of the USSR.
 Between the 1920s and 1930s, the Soviet Union introduced economic and agricultural policies in the territory that resulted in political repression and famine.
 A mass grave for victims who were executed between 1937 and 1941 was discovered near Minsk.
 The act was linked to the Soviet Union prompting the nationalists of Belarus to seek independence and declare its sovereignty on July 27, 1990.
 Post-independence, the country has faced many disputes with Russia which have subsequently weakened the relationship between the two countries.

-With 171,000 square miles, the Republic of Uzbekistan is one of the world's doubly landlocked countries and is located in Central Asia.
+The Republic of Uzbekistan is one of the world's doubly landlocked countries and is located in Central Asia.
 Soviet Uzbekistan was established on October 27, 1924.
 Between 1941 and 1945 about 1.5 million Uzbekistanis fought against Nazi Germany alongside the red army during World War II.
 Uzbekistan proclaimed itself a sovereign state on June 20, 1990 and declared its independence on August 31, 1991.
 Following the country's independence, Uzbekistan held its first election.
 At present, Uzbekistan has the second highest rate of modern slavery in the world at 3.97%.

 Turkmenistan, formerly known as Turkmenia, covers an area of 190,000 square miles.
 Turkmenistan was annexed into the Russian Empire and was later established as one of the Soviet Union's constituent republics in 1924.
 The Soviet Union reorganized agricultural practices thus destroying the nomadic lifestyle in the country.
 Its political life was controlled by Moscow.
 Economically, Turkmenistan played its delegated role within the USSR.
 However, the country declared its sovereignty in 1990 but was barely ready for independence, therefore, opting to preserve the USSR.
 On October 27, 1991, the country declared its independence from the Soviet Union which was recognized on December 26, 1991.
 Since the country's independence from the Soviet Union, Turkmenistan has maintained in a neutral position in regards to most international matters.

-Located in Eastern Europe, Ukraine is a sovereign state covering an area of 233,000 square miles.
+Ukraine is a sovereign state covering an area of 233,000 square miles.
 Ukrainian SSR or UkSSR was among the Soviet Union's constituent republics and was admitted to the Soviet Union on December 30, 1922.
 Soviet Ukraine was the UN's founding member, but the All-Union state acted as its legal representative in matters concerning other countries that were not a part of the USSR.
 Following the dissolution of the Soviet Society, UkSSR was renamed as Ukraine and its new constitution was approved on June 28, 1996.
 Post independence the country has retained its seat in the UN and continues to pursue allegations in foreign courts against the Russian Federation in hopes of recovering its foreign property share.